nerves-project/nerves-project.github.io/index.md

 ## What is the Nerves Project?

-The Nerves project provides an easy-to-use API in Erlang for common I/O interfaces and hard real-time processes on embedded Linux platforms.
+The Nerves project provides an embedded Linux-based environment for running Erlang and an easy-to-use API to access common I/O interfaces.

 If you are interested in running an Erlang node on a low power ARM-based board this project can get you started.